Are any of the spells in your books real?

 How do you pronounce the words in the spells?

 We don’t exactly know how people pronounced Anglo-Saxon – we don’t have any recordings from that time (obviously!) so scholars have had to make their best guess, based on things like how the words are used in poetry and how they changed to become our language today.
 In any case, like today, pronunciation would have varied from region to region.
-There’s some information here about how we think Anglo-Saxon was pronounced, but since no-one is around to tell you otherwise, just have a crack and make it up yourself!
+There’s some information here about how people think Anglo-Saxon was pronounced, but since no-one is around to tell you otherwise, just have a crack and make it up yourself!

 Do you believe in magic?